NativeScript/docs-v7/README.md

 - [nativescript-vue](https://github.com/nativescript-vue) - This community-run project allows NativeScript to integrate with Vue.js.

-- [ios-runtime](https://github.com/NativeScript/ios-runtime) - This repo contains the NativeScript iOS runtime—the code that hosts NativeScript iOS apps, and allows JavaScript code to be executed on iOS devices.
+- [ios-runtime](https://github.com/NativeScript/ios-runtime) - This repo contains the NativeScript iOS runtime — the code that hosts NativeScript iOS apps, and allows JavaScript code to be executed on iOS devices.
 The iOS runtime is written in a fun mix of C++, Objective-C, and more.

-- [android-runtime](https://github.com/NativeScript/android-runtime) - This repo contains the NativeScript Android—the code that hosts NativeScript Android apps, and allows JavaScript code to be executed on Android devices.
+- [android-runtime](https://github.com/NativeScript/android-runtime) - This repo contains the NativeScript Android — the code that hosts NativeScript Android apps, and allows JavaScript code to be executed on Android devices.
 The Android runtime is written in a fun mix of C++ and Java.

 You can go check them out and help to expand their docs, add plugins to it and even fix bugs.